 But in between the approval of the CIP project and the procurement of a consultant/contractor exists a series of significant activities that more clearly define the roadmap to a successful project.
 It is within this period that critical decisions are made about the organization’s priorities – resulting in a clear direction for the project – and what is expected of the selected contractor.

-In response to owners’ requests for information on to how to address these situations, the WDBC added a new chapter to the 4th edition of the Water and Wastewater Design-Build Handbook.
+In response to owners’ requests for information on to how to address these situations, the WDBC added a new chapter to the the Water and Wastewater Design-Build Handbook.
 Chapter 1 now provides guidance for owners to establish their roadmap by addressing the internal and external factors that affect water and wastewater projects in today’s environment.
 It includes directions on how to build an internal understanding and consensus about a project’s goals and priorities, as well as how to use those findings to make effective decisions.

 The chapter is intended to help an owner and its staff determine what information it needs for decision-making, as well as what to include in procurement documents to help proposing firms understand the owner’s expectations, project priorities, and technical requirements.
 The guidance in this chapter is intended to help owners accomplish their goals: an efficient procurement and a successful project— using “best practices” – so that the problems described above do not occur!